Dirlewanger Brigade: Slovakia

 SS-Grenadier August Kaufeld, a political prisoner from the Auschwitz Concentration Camp, who among the 770 political prisoners volunteered for Sturmbrigade Dirlewanger.

 The recruitment process underwent for first two weeks of November.
 Only 770 volunteers from all of the camps are accepted as recruited.
 To make up the missing 1,140 men, Dirlewanger recruited a mix of asocial elements and career criminals, bringing the total number of recruits to the targeted 1,910.
 The political prisoners received their training in either Krakow or Mošovce.
 The recruitment process in each concentration camp varied based on the personality of the commanding SS officer.

 For example, on 17 November in Sachsenhausen Concentration Camp, those deemed suitable for recruitment were given a choice: either volunteer for frontline service with Sonderregiment Dirlewanger or be executed with a single shot to the back of the neck.
 According to one witness:“Since we did not wish to die, we volunteered against our will.”Unlike what happened in Sachsenhausen, other camps sought to appeal to the political prisoners’ patriotism, their pride in their “Germanness,” and their sense of duty to defend their families against the dangers posed by the approaching enemy.
 In Neuengamme, on 5 November 1944, the political prisoners who had been accepted for service with Dirlewanger were called to roll call.
 While they remained in formation, the SS guards brought out Franz Hobelsberger, a former inmate from Sachsenhausen who had served with Dirlewanger before deserting.
 He was led from his cell to a gallows erected in the center of the roll call square, where he was executed as an example and a warning to the political prisoners who were about to depart.

-By this point, Sachsenhausen Concentration Camp was being used as the reception facility for political prisoners.
-Upon arrival, they were issued used uniforms and boots, along with SS pay books and marching rations, before being transported by train to Cracow on 10 November 1944, where the SS-Ersatzkompanie Dirlewanger (Replacement Company) had been established.
-They were constantly kept under armed guard for the whole days and confined in their living quarters surrounded by barbed wires as a way to prevent them from deserting.
-Although treated as criminals, the political prisoners were well-behaved and obedient compared to other concentration inmate that cause trouble due to their criminality.
+By this point, Sachsenhausen was being used as the reception facility for political prisoners.
+Upon arrival, they were issued used uniforms and boots, along with SS pay books and marching rations, before being transported by train to Krakow on 10 November 1944, where the SS-Ersatzkompanie Dirlewanger (Replacement Company) had been established.
+They were constantly kept under armed guard and confined in their living quarters surrounded by barbed wire as a way to prevent them from deserting.
+Although treated as criminals, the political prisoners were well-behaved and obedient compared to other concentration inmates that caused trouble due to their criminality.

 During its activation and counter-insurgency operations in Slovakia, the brigade engaged in widespread criminal misconduct, including looting, rape, and selling weapons to partisans, actively destabilizing the region and drawing harsh condemnation from other SS commanders.
 Despite being tasked with security, the brigade's extreme depredations against the local population were so severe that some officers claimed the Dirlewanger troops acted "worse than partisans."